Barbara Cummings

 Barbara Cummings (1 January 1948 – 1 September 2019) was an Australian Nangiomeri woman and member of the Stolen Generations.
 She was brought up at the Retta Dixon Home in Darwin, Northern Territory.

 She became an activist, social worker, writer and advocate for members of the Stolen Generations and contributed to the development of the Bringing Them Home report which became the basis of the Australian Government's 2007 Apology to Australia's Indigenous peoples.

 Life in the Northern Territory

 Cummings was born at the Bagot Aboriginal Reserve in Darwin, which had previously been the site of the Kahlin Compound.
 Her mother, Nellie, had been taken from her family in the Daly River and placed there some years before.
 In 1948 Cummings also was taken from her mother and placed at the Retta Dixon Home, alongside her two brothers.

 In 1990 Cummings published her autobiography Take This Child (1990) which was an account at her time at the Retta Dixon home and the harsh treatment, which included abuse and emotional deprivation, that the children received there.
-She recalled been beaten regularly during her tie there and said of some of these beatings:
+She recalled been beaten regularly during her time there and said of some of these beatings: